Analytics includes pre-built Table Calculations you can select from the Custom Field editor.

 The table calculation editor will display.

-Click the Custom expression menu to access the list of custom expression options.
+From the Calculation dropdown, select the Custom expression type to access the list of custom expression options.

 By default, the Calculation type will be set for Custom expression.
 This means you can enter custom calculations.